 Rectangular Dining Tables

 Ideally, a table with this shape should be between 36” to 42” across.
 Narrower rectangles can work well in a narrow room.
-However, if the table is any narrower than 36” you may find it difficult to fit place settings on both sides and also have enough room for food on the table.
+If the table is any narrower than 36”, you may find it difficult to fit place settings on both sides and also have enough room for food on the table.
 If you do prefer to have such a narrow table, you might want to consider placing the food on a sideboard, so guests can help themselves before sitting down.

 Square Dining Tables